Shin Megami Tensei Devil Survivor Review - Nintendo DS

 Movement in battles relies on the tried-and-true grid-based system of most strategy RPGs in the vein of Final Fantasy Tactics, Disgaea and so forth, but the actual process of trading blows with your opponents is not so typical; think more along the lines of Dragon Quest.
 Battles allow you to send up to four teams (as resources allow) into the fray, each consisting of a human leader and up to two contracted demons.
 You’ll move the human characters around the battle map, and their demon buddies will provide support through skills that help in and/or out of battle.
 Exploiting each enemy’s elemental weakness is absolutely vital to your success, and you won’t make it very far if you pay weaknesses and immunities no attention.
 On the surface it may seem like a simple matching game, but don’t be fooled; this is a challenging game that requires you to build teams with synergy, with each member covering the weaknesses of their enemies and allies as required.
 Fortunately for those who just want to see the story without immersing themselves too deeply in skin-of-your-teeth strategy, there’s almost always at least one free battle available at any given time, and these fights allow you to earn extra money and experience at your leisure.

-Constantly upgrading your roster of monstrous buddies is just about the most addicting thing ever, and thanks to an in-game search feature that facilitates the fusion process (one thing that the Persona series really could have used), building a team of your favourite mythological critters is easier than ever.
+Constantly upgrading your roster of monstrous buddies is just about the most addicting thing ever, and thanks to an in-game search feature that facilitates the fusion process (one thing that the Persona series really could have used), building a team of your favorite mythological critters is easier than ever.

 While the graphics don’t push the DS in any way, they generally do justice to its capabilities.
 Character and demon artwork is detailed, colourful, and creative, and you may find yourself wanting to fuse as many demons as possible just to see the gamut of cool creatures that the monster design veteran for the SMT series, Kazuma Kaneko, has created.
 However, the in-battle graphics aren’t quite as sharp as they could be, and they’re static images; it would have been nice to have seen them brought to life through the magic of animation.
 As the recent DS Dragon Quest remakes have shown, a bit of enemy animation can really turn up the charm.